ttscoff/nvremind/README.md

-    -n, --notify          Use terminal-notifier to post Mountain Lion notifications -m, --reminders       Add an item to the Reminders list in Reminders.app (due immediately) --reminder-list LIST  List to use in Reminders.app (default "Reminders") -e EMAIL[,EMAIL], --email EMAIL[,EMAIL] Send an email with note contents to the specified address
+    -n, --notify          Use terminal-notifier to post Mountain Lion notifications -m, --reminders       Add an item to the Reminders list in Reminders.app (due immediately) --reminder-list LIST  List to use in Reminders.app (default "Reminders") -f folder             Save a file to FOLDER named with the task title, note as contents -e EMAIL[,EMAIL], --email EMAIL[,EMAIL] Send an email with note contents to the specified address

 ## Changelog

+### 1.0.6

+* Fixed UTF-8 and Ruby 2.0 issues
+* Added File notification method for use with IFTTT, etc.

 ### 1.0